emilyolafson/lesion_predictions/README.md

 ## Getting Started
-The machine learning pipeline, which includes data formatting and model evaluation, can be found in [pipeline](pipeline).
+The machine learning pipeline, which includes python code for data formatting and model evaluation, can be found in [pipeline](pipeline).
+It uses the sklearn package, and is meant to be relatively easily adaptable to new data.

 # Contents